HubbleCommand/GTARadio/README.md

 Adding the full folder as an album to Groove Music can really bug playback, and wrong files can be played!

 # Requesting audio
 As none of the audio belongs to me, I cannot make the converted audio files publicly available.
-However you can email me and I'll give you a link to the converted & organized files.
-Not all stations have been prepared, as some require vast amounts of manual conversion.
+However you can email me and I'll give you a link to the converted & organized files, that have also had the appropriate Metadata added to them.

 # Converting files yourself
 ## Converting Audio
 The audio library used needs a very specific wav format, or it won't work as intended.
-Only WAV files are accepted, and they must have a sample rate between 8-32kHz and encoded in Unsigned 8-BIT PCM.
+Only WAV files are accepted, they must be Mono (unless configuring Stereo), they must have a sample rate between 8-32kHz and encoded in Unsigned 8-BIT PCM.
 (GTA V is encoded at 48 kHz, some at 44100Hz, with 32 bit something)
 - Converting Stereo to mono : https://forum.audacityteam.org/viewtopic.php?t=57821

 - Not really helpful but in case : https://github.com/TMRh20/TMRpcm/issues/125